Home Countries Tanzania Advocacy & Civil Rights Femme International

 Femme International is located in Kilimanjaro, Moshi, Tanzania.
 Its registered address is Units 9 and 10 Moshi Municipality Annex.

 Femme International is committed to using education, conversation & distribution to break down the global menstrual taboo.
 Menstruation affects 51% of the world's population, with every woman experiencing menses during her lifetime.
 For menstruators in low-income communities, getting your period presents a set of specific challenges - poor access to menstrual products, oppressive taboos, lack of adequate hygiene facilities, and lack of reproductive health education.
 83% of girls in Burkina Faso, and 77% in Nigeria (UNICEF) have no place to clean themselves at school, and will therefore leave early.
 The World Bank has estimated that girls will miss 10-20% of her education because of her body's natural cycle.
 Femme believes...
-Femme International is classified as a advocacy & civil rights organization registered in Tanzania.
+Femme International is classified as an advocacy & civil rights organization registered in Tanzania.

 Financial details are free - with a GiveRadar account